Jadie-Wadie/crossy-road/README.md

 -   [x] Logs trigger boost incorrectly
 -   [x] Jumping from a log into a car causes the player to play both car and water death animations
 -   [x] The player can clip inside a car's door handle
+-   [x] The eagle can pick up both players